naston70/jeremys-it-lab/1-anki-notes/anki-notes.md

 #### Chapter 14 - WAN Architecture
 - Cisco VPN - The Cisco AnyConnect Secure Mobility Client
-- Routes from one routing protocol injected into another routing protocol - route redistribution
+- Routes from one routing protocol injected into another routing protocol - route
+- WHats an Ethernet line Service? - point to point link between two CPE devices.s

 #### Chapter 16 - Configuring IPv4 and Static Routes
 - Purpose of default route: to have a route for all packets that do not match a more specific route